Updated Nov. 11, 2022 attendant to Veteran's Day, 2022.

 “I lived like an animal for many months and was lucky to make it home alive,” the retired owner-operator said recently of his 13-month tour in Vietnam’s mountainous region.
 “We lost many of our guys.”

 When he returned to his home near Thousand Islands, N.Y., he drove for two companies before he became an owner-operator in 1986.
-The 1972 R Model Mack he drove for Burdett Oxygen Co. was Overdrive’s February 1974 Tractor of the Month Runner-Up, which you can read more about on the Nov.
-8 OverdriveRetro featured story.
+The 1972 R Model Mack he drove for Burdett Oxygen Co. would be Overdrive’s February 1974 Tractor of the Month Runner-Up.

-While some drivers honed trucking skills in the military, others simply appreciate getting back to the United States, even if – as in the case of Vietnam – they were publicly ridiculed by those who opposed the unpopular war.
+While some truck drivers honed trucking skills in the military, others simply appreciate getting back to the United States, even if -- as in the case of Vietnam -- they were publicly ridiculed by those who opposed the unpopular war.